s-palmer/CV/README.md

 </p>

 <p align="center">
-I am a proactive, hard-working and ambitious Maker's Academy graduate with a background in science and marketing, looking for my first role as a software developer.
+I am a proactive, hard-working and ambitious Makers Academy graduate with a background in science and marketing, looking for my first role as a software developer.
 Since graduating, I have been enjoying learning more about building applications with NextJS, React and Node.
 I'm a fast learner and willing to get stuck into learning new stacks and skills.

 </p>